 How we prevent Code.org from becoming a Botnet

 For most of Code.org's history, teachers and students could access all nearly all Code.org courses without being signed in or having an account - a free account is required to access CS Principles or CS Discoveries content only.
-Furthermore, teacher verification is required for a small set of things (namely answer keys for just CSP and CSD).
-We're now requiring teacher verification to access the new CSA course and JavaLab content.
+Furthermore, teacher verification is required for a small set of things (namely answer keys for CSP and CSD).
+We also require teacher verification to access our CSA course and JavaLab content.

 Why is teacher verification required in order to run code in CSA and Java Lab?
 Why does becoming verified unlock the same action for a teacher’s students?
 The short answer: We wanted to keep Code.org from becoming a botnet!

 Let’s break that down.
 What’s a botnet?
 How could Code.org become one?
 How does teacher verification prevent this?

 In short, a botnet is a collection of computers, phones, smart TVs, smart lights, and other internet connected devices that have been compromised by an attacker and directed to execute the same program.
 These are usually devices that have been infected with a virus and are controlled by a hacker.
 The programs are generally sophisticated enough to run in the background so the actual owner of the device doesn’t know what’s happening.